TheCuddlyBear/PandaEssentials/README.md

 How to work on it?
 ------------------

-This project is made with IntelliJ IDEA
+This project is made with IntelliJ IDEA.